-Univariate associations between continuous and categorical patient measures including severe complications (yes/no), 30-day mortality (yes/no), 8-week recurrence (yes/no), CDI complication classifications (mild, severe, severe-complicated) were tested using either chi-square test, Fisher’s exact test, ANOVA or Kruskal-Wallis test.
-Box plots were used to illustrate the differences in mean Ct values between patients for 8-week recurrence, 30-day mortality, and presence or absence of a severe complication.
-Univariate and multivariable logistic regression methods were used to examine the relationships between Ct values and CDI severity, 8-week recurrence and 30-day mortality.
-The optimal Ct cutoff value was also determined after assessing the receiver operating characteristic curve (ROC) curves (cutoff with the maximum sum of specificity and sensitivity).
-For the multivariable logistic regression model analyses the variables of interest for associations with 8-week recurrences were Ct value (continuous variable), age ≥ 65 years, Charlson co-morbidity index, previous inpatient length of stay (if hospitalized in the past 90 days), history of CDI, ratio of highest creatinine to baseline creatinine, fluoroquinolone exposure in the past 90 days and concurrent use of non-CDI antibiotics after diagnosis of CDI.
-For 30-day mortality the variables of interest were Ct value (continuous variable), age ≥ 65 years, Charlson co-morbidity index, fluoroquinolone exposure in the past 90 days, minimum albumin within 4 days of infection, ratio of highest creatinine to baseline creatinine, hypotension/ shock within 4 days of CDI, and maximum WBC within 4 days of infection.
-For severe complications the variables of interest were Ct value (continuous variable), age ≥ 65 years, Charlson co-morbidity index, minimum albumin within 4 days of infection, ratio of highest creatinine to baseline creatinine, hypotension/ shock within 4 days of CDI, and maximum WBC within 4 days of infection.
+Univariate associations between continuous and categorical patient measures including severe complications (yes or no), 30-day mortality (yes or no), 8-week recurrence (yes or no), and CDI complication classifications (mild, severe, or severe–complicated) were tested using either the χ2 test, the Fisher exact test, analysis of variance (ANOVA), or the Kruskal-Wallis test.
+Box plots were used to illustrate the differences in mean Ct values between patients for 8-week recurrence, 30-day mortality, and the presence or absence of a severe complication.
+Univariate and multivariable logistic regression methods were used to examine the relationships between Ct values and CDI severity, 8-week recurrence, and 30-day mortality.
+The optimal Ct cutoff value was also determined after the receiver operating characteristic curves (ROCs, using the maximum sums of specificity and sensitivity as cutoffs) were assessed.
+For the multivariable logistic regression model analyses, the variables of interest for associations with 8-week recurrences were Ct value (continuous variable), age ≥ 65 years, Charlson comorbidity index, previous inpatient length of stay (if hospitalized in the past 90 days), history of CDI, ratio of highest creatinine to baseline creatinine, fluoroquinolone exposure in the past 90 days, and concurrent use of non-CDI antibiotics after diagnosis of CDI.
+For 30-day mortality, the variables of interest were Ct value (continuous variable), age ≥ 65 years, Charlson comorbidity index, fluoroquinolone exposure in the past 90 days, minimum albumin within 4 days of infection, ratio of highest creatinine to baseline creatinine, hypotension and/or shock within 4 days of CDI, and maximum WBC within 4 days of infection.
+For severe complications, the variables of interest were Ct value (continuous variable), age ≥ 65 years, Charlson comorbidity index, minimum albumin within 4 days of infection, ratio of highest creatinine to baseline creatinine, hypotension and/or shock within 4 days of CDI, and maximum WBC within 4 days of infection.
 The regression diagnostic methods of variance inflation factors and condition indices were used to test these variables for independence relative to one another.
 Any variable with a variance inflation factor or a condition index < 10 was considered to exhibit an acceptable level of independence from the other variables in the analysis and was retained.
-For 8 week recurrence, previous hospital length of stay was not sufficiently independent from the other variables and was excluded from that multivariable analysis.
+For 8-week recurrence, previous hospital length of stay was not sufficiently independent from the other variables and was excluded from that multivariable analysis.
 Logistic regression methods were used in the multivariable analysis to identify terms that were statistically significant.
 Unadjusted and adjusted odds ratios (aORs) and their corresponding 95% Wald confidence intervals (CIs) were calculated to determine the associations.
-A two-sided P < .05 was considered statistically significant.
+A 2-sided P < .05 was considered statistically significant.

 Results